-64 When drafting an instrument to which such legislation applies, you should still include a commencement provision in accordance with Part 3 of this Drafting Direction.
+73 When drafting an instrument to which such legislation applies, you should still include a commencement provision in accordance with Part 3 of this Drafting Direction.
 The commencement table should point to the legislation that provides for the commencement of the instrument.
-See Example 9 in Attachment C.
+Although the Act refers to the regulations "taking effect", the commencement provision should specify that the instrument "commences" in accordance with a specified provision in the relevant Act.
+See Example 9 in Attachment B.